Disability Hate Crime

 Only by understanding disability can we begin to gain the confidence of victims to report to us.
 Disability is wide ranging and is often ‘hidden’ particularly for those with autism, learning disabilities, learning difficulties and mental health, as well as those with physical disabilities and sensory disabilities.

-Disability hate crime is not anti-social behavior and we need to make sure we identify and record it for what it is.
+Disability hate crime is not anti-social behaviour and we need to make sure we identify and record it for what it is.